Danube Swabians: Name

+The Danube Swabians were given their German name by German ethnographers in the early 20th century.
 In German they called themselves Schwowe, and "Shwoveh" or "Shwova" (plural) and Shwob (singular first person) in English.
 In Serbo-Croatian, Danube Swabians, alongside the local populace would refer to themselves as Švabo (Serbo-Croatian for "of Swabia") or Nijemci / Nemci (Serbo-Croatian for "Germans"), referring to their ethnic origin.